Find Grad Schools

 100% Women

 Colorado State University - Fort Collins comes in at #2 on our list of the most popular colleges offering graduate certificates in agricultural public services.
-The average in-state tuition for full-time undergraduates is $9,709 per year, while in-state graduate students, on average, pay $10,834 per year.
-During the 2020-2021 academic year, 2 people received their graduate certificate in agricultural public services from Colorado State.
-About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,903 per year, while in-state graduate students, on average, pay $10,834 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in agricultural public services from Colorado State.

 #2